anaer/vscode.auto-header/README.md

 ```

 When you select [`createTime`, `modifyTime`], you can set the format of the time
-If you are not setting the format of the time, it will use the format like `YYYY-MM-DD HH:mm:ss`
+If you are not setting the format of the time, it will use the format like `yyyy-MM-dd HH:mm:ss`

 When you select [`modifier`], this attribute will use to update the `modifier` in the file header comments when the text editor did save